Air Atlantique: Fleet

 The first DC-3, G-ANAF, was purchased from West Country Aviation in 1977 for £72,000.
 G-ANAF required extensive restoration so a second DC-3, G-AMCA was leased from Fairey Aviation and became the first DC-3 to enter service.
 G-AMCA was then also purchased outright for £45,000 later that year.

 G-SIXA at Coventry in June 1979, still wearing the livery of former operator Greenlandair.

 Two Douglas DC-6B aircraft, G-SIXA and G-SIXB, were purchased in May 1979.
 Proving uneconomical to operate, the former was placed in to storage at Manston Airport and later scrapped, whilst the later was sold to Air Swaziland in December 1979.

 Between 1981 and 1982, eight further DC-3s were purchased although two were sold on within a month, bringing the total Dakota fleet to eight aircraft by 1982.
 Three DC-3s, G-ANAF, G-AMPO, and G-AMHJ were sold along with the Royal Mail contract to Air Luton in 1985.

 A Bristol Type 170 Freighter, G-BISU, joined the Atlantique fleet in 1984 and was operated on behalf of Instone Air Line until 1987 when it was retired to the Imperial war Museum and then later sold to Canadian operator Trans Provincial.
 It was one of the last commercially operating B170s in the world.

 Air Atlantique became a DC-6 operator again in 1987 with the addition of two aircraft.
-The first aircraft, G-SIXC, was purchased from an operator in the USA for $650,000 and entered service in April 1987.
+The first aircraft, G-SIXC, was purchased from an operator in the US for $650,000 and entered service in April 1987.
 The second, G-APSA, had been in storage in Yemen and required extensive restoration by HeavyLift Engineering at Southend Airport.
 The aircraft was owned by Instone but operated on its behalf by Air Atlantique under the same arrangements as the Bristol Freighter and entered service in 1988.